xigadee/Microservice/Src/Xigadee.Platform/_Docs/fifteenminuteMicroservice.md

 # The 15 minute Microservice

-Xigadee is designed to simplify the construction of a Microservice application.
-It does this my doing much of the heavy lifting regarding communication, task scheduling, etc, which allows you to concentrate on just the code and application logic which is needed for your application.
+Xigadee is built to simplify the construction of a Microservice application.
+It does this my doing much of the heavy lifting regarding communication, task scheduling, logging etc, which allows you to concentrate on just the code and application logic that you need for your application.

 This example gives a quick introduction to building a Microservice based application using the Xigadee framework.